weauratech/.github/profile/README.md

 ---

-WeAura Tech builds software products and infrastructure for teams that care about speed, reliability, and thoughtful automation.
+Aura Tech builds software products and infrastructure for teams that care about speed, reliability, and thoughtful automation.

 We work across AI-assisted engineering, DevOps, SRE, cloud platforms, observability, CI/CD, and product development.